leandroaps/javascript-string-methods/README.md

 "Hello".concat("","world")
 ```

-## It returns true for the starting letter
+## It returns true for the starting letter "H"

 ```javascript
 "Hello".startWith("H")
 ```

-## It returns true for the lasting letter
+## It returns true for the lasting letter "o"

 ```javascript
 "Hello".endsWith("o")
 ```

-## It returns false if contains the letter X
+## It returns false if contains the letter "X"

 ```javascript
 "Hello".includes("X")
 ```

-## It returns the first position of the letter
+## It returns the first position of the letter "l"

 ```javascript
 "Hello".indexOf("l")
 ```

-## It returns the last position of the letter
+## It returns the last position of the letter "l"

 ```javascript
 "Hello".lastIndexOf("l")